 - Offer a raw, whole food, species-appropriate diet.

-- Be sure to do your research on Animal Vaccines and consider introducing less of these toxins into the body.
-Do a titer check before you over vaccinate.
+- Do not over-vaccinate.
+Be sure to do your research on Animal Vaccines and consider introducing less of these toxins into the body.
+How do you know if you need to vaccinate?
+Have your vet do a titer check before you re-vaccinate.
 A titer test (pronounced TIGHT er) is a laboratory test measuring the existence and level of antibodies to disease in blood.
 3 vaccinations are two too many in most cases.
 According to Dr. Karen Becker:

 "Over-vaccination is an ongoing problem in the veterinary community,..."